Shop these Presidents Day sales for monumental savings | CNN Underscored

 • Modsy: Take 30% off all Modsy packages utilizing the code CNN30.

-• Nectar: You’ll rise up to $399 price of bedding equipment free of charge with each mattress buy.
+• Nectar: You’ll rise up to $399 value of bedding equipment without spending a dime with each mattress buy.

 • Nest Bedding: Use the unique code CNN25 to snag 25% off luxurious mattresses.

-• Nolah: Use promo code CNN50 for an extra $50 off already steeply marked-down mattresses.
+• Nolah: Use promo code CNN50 for a further $50 off already steeply marked-down mattresses.

+• Nutribullet: Save on blenders, juicers and extra with 20% off sitewide whenever you use code UNCLESAM.

 • PlushBeds: Organic mattresses are $1,250 off and include a free Plush Luxury Sheet Set with buy.
 Also, all toppers, pillows and bedding are 25% off.